 A softer interpretation of the original seductive musk version.
 Both qualify as second-skin scents and are housed in gorgeous minimalist flacons.
 This edition blends rose and jasmine with warm, creamy woods creating a long-lasting, velvety aroma.

 Hiding within this truly lovely bottle lies a light floral-oriental made with iris, tuberose and sandalwood, on a powerful vanilla base.
 Overwhelmingly feminine, both inside and out.

 Editions de Parfums Frederic Malle Iris Poudre by Pierre Bourdon

 Despite the name, this fragrance is neither excessively powdery nor overly iris-heavy.It envelops you in a balmy, creamy cloud of aldehydes and sweet flower petals, with a subtle hint of cool iris.
-Works surprisingly well for both men and women.
+Whether man, woman or other, this works surprisingly well for lovers of powdery perfumes of all sexes.

 Stella by Stella McCartney

 I’d class this scent as a fresh powder.
 Everyone’s old favourite rose takes on an amber twist and has been freshened with an added spritz of citrus, a flush of peony and a dash of violet, with some freesia added for a little depth.